project-open-data/project-open-data.github.io/catalog.md

 Version 1.1 Update
 ------------------

 In the year since the release of the Open Data Policy, agencies and the public have suggested several updates to the metadata schema.
-In the interest of stability, these updates have been tied together into a methodical update to a version 1.1 of the common core schema.
+In the interest of stability, these updates have been tied together into a methodical update to a version 1.1 of the metadata schema.
 Each issue has been rigorously discussed in its own issue thread and at the [July government-wide offsite session](https://github.com/project-open-data/project-open-data.github.io/issues/325) dedicated to this update.

 * [Changelog for the version 1.1 schema](http://project-open-data.civicagency.org/metadata-changelog/).
 * [Preview of the new updated metadata schema page](http://project-open-data.civicagency.org/v1.1/schema/).